abhishekit31/javaScript/Interview/interview.md

 # what is callback ?

-callback is a function in javascript passed an argument to another function.
+Callback is a function in javascript which is passed an argument to another function.

-it allow code to excute after some oeprtation.
+It allow code to excute after some oeprtation.

 ```javascript
 function Display() {